Bipolar Disorders Library

 The treatment of bipolar disorder is complicated, requiring a treatment plan tailored to each individual’s needs, which must be overseen by mental health professionals.
 This topic covers the range of treatment options available, and is extensive and sometimes controversial comprising both traditional and alternative approaches.
 Any information gained from this topic area needs to be discussed with a mental health professional before any changes to treatment plans are made.

 Bipolar disorder has been associated with many causative factors, including genetic components that reflect the large number of genes that have been associated with the disorder.
-At present, the library does not cover these specific genes, but does provide information on familial heritability, and the environmental risk factors that have been assessed via systematic review.
+At present, the library does not cover these specific genes, but does provide information on familial heritability, and the environmental risk factors that have been associated with the disorder.
+We also include information on the antecedents of bipolar disorder, which are potentially very early signs of the disorder.

 Illness course and outcomes